schw1p/t4-timer-backspeed/README.md

 # t4-timer-backspeed
-A ZWR/ZHQ compliant patch to display an in-game timer and fixes player backspeed in Call Of Duty: World at War.
+A ZWR/ZHQ compliant patch to display an in-game timer and fix player backspeed in Call Of Duty: World at War.